Professor Giuseppe Tronci FIMMM

 In 2013, I was appointed in the School of Design as a Senior Research Fellow of the Clothworkers' Centre for Textile Materials Innovation for Healthcare (CCTMIH), where I developed protein-friendly fibre spinning approaches for integrated medical devices.
 During this appointment, I secured a Wellcome Trust-ISSF award to support a three-month research visit at the University of Michigan Department of Chemical Engineering (US), where I worked on new orthogonal photochemistries for skeletal repair.

 In 2016, I started my Lectureship in Healthcare Materials (CCTMIH, School of Design) with a joint appointment with Leeds School of Dentistry (since 2018), and was promoted to Professor in 2023.
-I currently serve as the Deputy Director of CCTMIH and I am academic founder of HYFACOL Limited, a new University of Leeds spin-out company looking to commercialise Leeds collagen manufacturing technology.
+I currently serve as the Deputy Director of CCTMIH and I am academic founder of HYFACOL Limited, a new University of Leeds spin-out company developing Leeds collagen manufacturing technology for wound dressings and dentistry applications.

 I gained my bachelor's (Laurea 2003) and master's (Laurea Magistrale 2005) degrees in Biomedical Engineering, both at Polytechnic University of Turin (IT).
 As part of my master's degree program, I carried out my final dissertation project at EPFL Powder Technology Laboratory (CH) via an Erasmus scholarship.
 In 2006, I embarked on a PhD programme at the Helmholtz-Zentrum Geesthacht Institute of Biomaterials Science (DE), within a DFG-sponsored Collaborative Research Centre (SFB-760) joint with the Charité Medical School in Berlin.
 I was awarded a doctorate in Materials in Life Sciences by the University of Potsdam (DE, 2010).
 Further to my PhD, I gained a PGCert in Professional Innovation Management from the University of Leeds Business School in 2014.